 A royal past

 For centuries, Karlberg served as both a residence and summer retreat for members of the Swedish royal family.
-The interior of the palace is closed to the public because it is used by the military, but the grounds around it are still open to the public.
-This gives visitors a rare chance to see a place where Sweden’s royal traditions and modern military training still happen at the same time.
+Although the palace interior is closed to the public due to its military use, the surrounding grounds remain open — offering a rare chance to experience a place where royal tradition and modern military life coexist.

 Exploring the gardens

-The landscaped gardens at Karlberg Palace are one of its most peaceful parts.
-The gardens are perfectly maintained and have views of the canal, open lawns, and baroque symmetry.
-They are great for a scenic walk, a morning jog, or a relaxing picnic.
-This green oasis is only a short walk from the center of Stockholm.
-It is a peaceful place to think and relax in contrast to the busy city.
+The landscaped gardens at Karlberg Palace are among its most peaceful features.
+With views of the canal, open lawns, and Baroque symmetry, the grounds offer a serene setting for a walk, a morning run, or a quiet picnic.
+Just a short distance from central Stockholm, this green oasis provides a welcome contrast to the city’s busy streets.

 Things to do nearby

-Karlberg Palace forms part of Stockholm’s wider network of royal sites, which includes the Royal Palace, Drottningholm Palace, and Royal Stockholm—explore them all in our complete castles and palaces guide.
+Karlberg Palace forms part of Stockholm’s wider network of royal sites, including the Royal Palace, Drottningholm Palace, and Royal Stockholm — explore them all in our complete castles and palaces guide.